bahrus/xtal-in/README.md

 *But what if the html child DOM gets added into the document **after** the event handler has been added?*

 The disabled attribute trick should only be used for your initial html, not for html that may be loaded later based on an AJAX request (for example).
 I think it should be possible for applications to treat initial HTML markup differently from HTML updates.
-But even for initial HTML, there could be an issue with slow streaming connections / divices, where the HTML may get added in pieces.
+But even for initial HTML, there could be an issue with slow streaming connections / devices, where the HTML may get added in pieces.

 If add-event-listener reenables matching disabled elements before the document parsing is in a ready state, and stops there, it could inadvertently leave some disabled elements disabled.
 To prevent this, add-event-listener will also search for, and  re-enable, matching disabled elements once more after the  [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) event fires.